stassa/thelma/README.md

 experiment file, above, `mec(P,X,Y) :- mec(Q,X,Z), mec(R,Z,Y)` is an
 _encapsulation_ of the metarule `P(X,Y):- Q(X,Z), R(Z,Y)` in a first order term
 ("mec" stands for "metarule encapsulation").
-This encapsulation is necessary to allow Prolog to process second-order metarules in a first-order language like Prolog.
+This encapsulation is necessary to allow second-order metarules to be processed by a first-order language like Prolog.

 In the `metarule/4` clause above, `[P,Q,R]` is the set of second order,